Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>Although putting down the suggested book names here, so that I can pick up one later.</sub>

-     - <sub>Influence the psychology of persuasion, by Robert Cialdini<sub>
+1. <sub>Influence the psychology of persuasion, by Robert Cialdini<sub>
-     - <sub>Secrets of power negotiating, by Roger Dawson (he refers to the audio version of this)<sub>
+2. <sub>Secrets of power negotiating, by Roger Dawson (he refers to the audio version of this)<sub>
-     - <sub>Getting Past No, by William Ury</sub>
+3. <sub>Getting Past No, by William Ury</sub>
-     - <sub>Getting To Yes, by William Ury</sub>
+4. <sub>Getting To Yes, by William Ury</sub>
-     - <sub>Selling to the affluent, by Thomas Stanley</sub>
+5. <sub>Selling to the affluent, by Thomas Stanley</sub>

 - <sub>This is one of the favorites & goto posts on [jasonbraganza's](https://janusworx.com) blog, [On Starting Summer Training at #dgplug](https://janusworx.com/blog/on-starting-with-summer-training-at-dgplug/).
 I have read this thousand times, but there is this one line *"I’m like a poor man’s, still failing James Altucher."* that never made real sense to me.
 So, today, I actually jumped onto reading that linked, really long article on & by *James Altucher*.</sub>

 <sub>[How (and Why) James Altucher Writes 3,000 Words Every Single Day](https://www.writingroutines.com/james-altucher/), this is a really nice post.
 I absolutely loved it.
 It's a narrative and in no way, I can do justice summarising it here in short.
-Just take it as, the title itself speaks the core idea.</sub>
+For now, the title itself speaks the core idea.</sub>

-<sub>And yes, now I all how understand the point behind that line. :)</sub>
+<sub>And yes, now I all how understood the point behind that line. :)</sub>

 - <sub>Now, one quote from *[James Clear's](https://jamesclear.com/3-2-1/may-28-2020)* thursday newsletter.</sub>